 Occasionally, it is prescribed for other issues such as social and generalized anxiety disorders.
 It is, at this time, uncertain whether this drug is effective and safe in children.
 This drug works by altering levels of neurotransmitters within the brain, restoring the natural chemical balance inside the central nervous system.
 Typically, mirtazapine is taken for a span of 40 weeks.
 Its efficacy was established in the treatment of MDD in 6-week trials of outpatients.
 An episode of MDD is defined as a relatively persistent and prominent mood of depression or dysphoria interfering with normal daily functioning.

 This atypical antidepressant is primarily used to treat major depressive disorder; it has sedative, anxiolytic, antiemetic, and appetite stimulant effects.
-This explains its off-label use in patients who have insomnia, post-traumatic stress disorder, generalized anxiety disorder, headaches, migraines, social anxiety disorder, obsessive-compulsive disorder, and panic disorder.
+This explains its off-label use in patients who have insomnia, post-traumatic stress disorder (PTSD), generalized anxiety disorder, headaches, migraines, social anxiety disorder, obsessive-compulsive disorder (OCD), and panic disorder.
 Clinicians most commonly prescribe mirtazapine when patients have yet to achieve success with other medicines for MDD.
 It is most often used in individuals with both depression and insomnia or in individuals who are underweight.

 Who Can Take Mirtazapine?